salsicha/CyberPhysics/applications/rpiflightcontroller/README.md

 TODO:
-use velocity error in ros_flight_controller.py add PID in ros_flight_controller.py with flow and height to estimate forward velocity get aerostack2 genesis sim working enable mode switch, stabilize with INS, use Oak for MegaDepth or people tracking
+add keyboard command subscriber to ros_flight_controller.py add PID in ros_flight_controller.py with flow and height to estimate forward velocity get aerostack2 genesis sim working enable mode switch, stabilize with INS, use Oak for MegaDepth or people tracking